Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Method

-- Warm the milk in a small saucepan over medium-low heat (do not boil)
+- Warm the milk in a small saucepan over medium-low heat.
+Don't boil it

 - Add turmeric and black pepper, whisking gently

-- Simmer for 3-5 minutes on low heat, stirring occasionally
+- Simmer for 3 to 5 minutes on low, stirring sometimes

-- Remove from heat and stir in ghee or coconut oil
+- Pull off the heat and stir in ghee or coconut oil

-- Add sweetener once the drink has cooled slightly (important: never add honey to boiling liquid -- Ayurveda considers heated honey harmful)
+- Add sweetener once the drink has cooled a bit.
+Important: never add honey to boiling liquid.
+Ayurveda considers heated honey harmful

-- Strain if using fresh turmeric, and serve warm
+- Strain if using fresh turmeric.
+Serve warm

 Golden Milk Customised by Body Type